Why should you run an indoor marathon and what you can learn from it?

 A special feature of the indoor marathon is that no matter how fast you are, you pass other runners all the time.
 And then there are those who run past you, dozens of times.

 I tried to avoid slowing down the faster runners and pass the slower ones as smoothly as possible.
 It’s probably quite demanding mentally for the fastest runners and makes it harder to follow the optimal path.

 My first indoor marathon in numbers

 I loved running indoors.

-The indoor conditions also gave me an idea that these are the perfect conditions if you want to try to run with Huarache running sandals or even barefoot.
+The indoor conditions are also perfect if you want to run with Huarache running sandals or even barefoot.

 My running pace was very stable.
 When I exclude the laps where I drank or ate and the one where I literally hit the wall, then my lap times where between 1:11 and 1:13.
 These times translate to kilometer pace in the range of 4:40 to 4:50.
 That’s from 7:30 to 7:47 minutes per mile.